SublimeText-Markdown/MarkdownEditing/tests/syntax_test_markdown.md

 underlined heading followed by a separator
 -------------------
 ------
-| <- meta.block-level meta.separator - markup.heading
+| <- meta.separator - markup.heading

 underlined heading followed by another one that should be treated as a normal paragraph
 ==================